syncfusion-content/maui-docs/MAUI/Popup/Popup-Events.md

 To handle the Accept button,

-* Derive a class from `ICommand`, and implement the `ICommand` interface.
+* Derive a class from the `ICommand`, and implement its interface.
-* To prevent popup from closing, return false in the `CanExecute()` override method and the `Execute()` override method will not be fired.
+* To prevent the popup from closing, return false in the `CanExecute()` override method and the `Execute()` override method will not be fired.
 * Else return true in the `CanExecute()` override method and do the required operations in the `Execute()` method.
-* Now create a property of your custom command type in the view model class and initialize it.
+* Now, create a property of your custom command type in the view model class and initialize it.
 * Bind the property in the view model to the `SfPopup.AcceptCommand` in XAML.

 {% tabs %}